gobbledygook88/claw/README.md

 This tool is intended to work alongside dotfiles e.g. `.bash_aliases` or `.functions` but is slightly more portable if `rsync` isn't preferred.

+Much of the code has been heavily inspired by the wonderful Unix password manager [pass](https://www.passwordstore.org/).

 ### What's in the name?

 Claw was the name for a similar command-line tool project of mine that never saw it past the design phase.
+The current feature-set is just a fraction of what was initially planned.
 That project may still happen or eventually be merged into this tool.
 Recycling is cool.

 - [Installation](#installation)
     - [Ubuntu](#ubuntu)